jeylabs/laravel-sns-sqs-sub-pub/README.md

     /**
      * @var array
      * Optional (default value is [] )
-     * Witch are the attributes should ignore from SNS message */ static $ignorePublishedAttributes = [ 'created_at',
+     * Witch are the attributes should only from SNS message */ static $publishedAttributes = [
+        'id',
+        'created_at',
         'updated_at'
     ];